jinixdme/relations/README.md

 ```

 ```
-=> Playlist Animals has video Cat from Youtube
+=> Playlist Animals has an average duration of 105 seconds => Playlist Animals has video Cat from Youtube
 => Playlist Animals has video Dog from Youtube
-=> Playlist Fruits has video Banana from Vimeo
+=> Playlist Fruits has an average duration of 136 seconds => Playlist Fruits has video Banana from Vimeo
 => Playlist Fruits has video Apple from Dailymotion
 => Playlist Fruits has video Orange from Dailymotion